 About the owner: Born in New Mexico and raised between New Mexico and NYC.
 I am a native new mexican with a deep appreciation and admiration for the culture of Northern New Mexico.
 The home I am hosting was originally built for my great great aunt, Rosina Brown, in 1920.
 Like many things in New Mexico, this home is a treasure of history and unique design.
 It has been a gathering place for many generations and loves to host family gatherings and parties.

-Why the Owner Chose Historic Eastside, Santa Fe, NM, USA:
+Why the Owner Chose Downtown, Santa Fe, NM, USA:

 This property is has been a part of the family since its construction in 1920, besides a twenty year period in between.
 This property has been deeply loved by our family and we are happy to be able to share its elegance with others.
 The home loves having guests and hosting parties.
 It is warm and cozy in the winter time with its 3 fire places and airy and fresh in the summer with its many windows, portals and outdoor spaces.